sfigg/commercialization-public/design/device-experiences/OEM-10S-security.md

 To enable a secure and easy to install mode with automatic security configuration, some Windows customizations and some apps are not supported.
 For a full list of what's allowed and what's blocked, see (Planning a Windows 10 S deployment)[https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-10-s-planning]
 ## Hardware requirements
-Subheading for Hardware requirements and a table with a list of the Windows 10 S mode security features and what hardware enables them.
+Windows 10 S mode security features and what hardware enables them.
 Windows 10 S mode provides the right configuration automatically so that users are safe on first setup (OOBE).

 | Feature | Requirement | Details |
 |---------|------------|----------|